-The SROS is configured to use RADIUS, TACACS+, and local/remote authentication to validate administrators requesting access to the network.
+The SR OS is configured to use RADIUS, TACACS+, and local/remote authentication to validate administrators requesting access to the network.
 The order in which password authentication is processed among RADIUS, TACACS+ and local passwords is specifically configured.

-Authentication validates an administrator name and password combination when a administrator attempts to log in.
-When an administrator attempts to log in through the console, or remotely, each client (7x50 XRS/SR/ESS, 7705 SAR, and 7210 SAS) sends an access request to a RADIUS, TACACS+, or local database.
+Authentication validates an administrator name and password combination when an administrator attempts to log in.
+When an administrator attempts to log in through the console, or remotely, each client (7x50 IXR/SR, 7705 SAR, and 7210 SAS) sends an access request to a RADIUS, TACACS+, or local database.